dlce-eva/dlce-eva/doc/python.md

 check all settings related to `PATH` modifications during the setup so that Python is globally available on your system.

-### OSX
+### macOS

-Even though there is a dedicated Python installer available on the Python website, we generally recommend installing Python on OSX using [brew](https://brew.sh/).
+Even though there is a dedicated Python installer available on the Python website, we generally recommend installing Python on macOS using [brew](https://brew.sh/).

 Python 3.8 can easily be installed with `brew` with `brew install python@3.8`.
-Since OSX still ships with an old Python version (2.7), make sure that you're calling the correct Python version on OSX after installing it (this can normally be achieved by using `python3`, i.e. check the output of `python3 --version` on the command line).
+Since macOS still ships with an old Python version (2.7), make sure that you're calling the correct Python version on macOS after installing it (this can normally be achieved by using `python3`, i.e. check the output of `python3 --version` on the command line).
+This also holds for installing packages with `pip`: Check what version of Python is called when invoking `pip`.
+If you see mentions of Python 2, try using `pip3` instead.

 ### Linux